 “If there’s one thing that we can continue to emphasize, it’s to please ask questions,” she said.

-However, the sisters stated that with Iron Arrow as the only visible representation of Natives on campus, this points to other larger issues at UM.
+The sisters stated that with Iron Arrow as the only visible representation of Natives on campus, this points to other larger issues at UM.

 Compared to many other universities, the sisters said that UM does little to recruit Native American students and as a result, Native Americans make up less than 1 percent of undergraduate students.